johnisom/leetcode-exercises/john/non-leetcode/cp-exploration/bittorrent.md

 The algorithm discussed is the old version.
 The new version is purely decentralized without tracker servers.
 Each peer has a DHT.

+## TODO ##

+Look at use cases and alternatives

+- IPFS
+  - Components it uses
+- DHT

 ## Sources  ##

 *Wikipedia*: <https://en.wikipedia.org/wiki/BitTorrent>